 The European Convention against Torture and Inhuman or Degrading Treatment or Punishment

-CPT pays regular visits to all member states, but is also allowed to schedule ad-hoc visits, if need be.
-Visits are always announced beforehand, and signatory states have to grant CPT members unrestricted access to all facilities, where people are kept in detention.
+CPT carries out periodic fact-finding visits to all member States but is also allowed to schedule ad-hoc visits, if need be.
+Both kinds of visits are announced to member States beforehand, and they have to grant CPT members unrestricted access to all facilities, where people are kept in detention.

 Official TV-Spot of the Councul of Europe: